Geography

 According to Economic Survey 2022-23:

-Being the third largest network in the world under single management and with over 68,103 route kms, Indian Railways (IR) strives to provide a safe, efficient, competitive, and world-class transport system.
+Being the third largest network in the world under single management with over 68,103 route kms, Indian Railways (IR) strives to provide a safe, efficient, competitive, and world-class transport system.

-Till 12 December 2022, IR has already completed 2022 Track Kilometres (TKM), which includes
+Till 12 December 2022, IR completed 2022 Track Kilometres (TKM), including:

-109 TKM of New Line,
+109 TKM of New Line

-102 TKM of Gauge Conversion,
+102 TKM of Gauge Conversion

-and 1811 TKM of multi-tracking projects.
+1811 TKM of Multi-tracking Projects

-A total of 20,628 km sections (including 3,970 km New Line, 5,507 km Gauge Conversion) have been commissioned at an average of 2,579 km/year.
+From FY2014-22, a total of 20,628 km sections were commissioned (including 3,970 km New Line, 5,507 km Gauge Conversion, and 11,151 km Doubling) at an average of 2,579 km/year.

 Cleanliness Campaign